marcmengel/data_dispatcher/docs/ui.rst

         $ ddisp project list
             -j                                              - JSON output
+            -u <owner>                                      - filter by project owner all         - list projects from all users username    - list projects from username
+            -s <state>                                  - filter by state, default: active projects only all        - all projects
+                active     - active projects only
-            -u <owner>                                      - filter by project owner -a "name1=value1 name2=value2 ..."              - filter by project attributes
+                done       - projects that are marked done failed     - projects that are marked failed cancelled  - projects that have been cancelled abandoned  - projects that have timed out -n <not_state>                              - filter out by state, default: abandoned projects -a "name1=value1 name2=value2 ..."          - filter by project attributes

 Viewing projects
 ................